fewagency/best-practices/Bedrock/setting-up.md

 If you haven't already made a git commit, now may be a good time to do one.

-###Cloning an existing Bedrock based project
+##Cloning an existing Bedrock based project
 If you are continuing work on an existing bedrock based project and that project already has remote servers set up, you probably wont have to do much Bedrock or deploy related set up but here's a list of some steps anyways:

-1. Follow the steps listed under the [Bedrock install guid](https://roots.io/bedrock/docs/installing-bedrock/) but instead of cloning the Bedrock repo, clone the existing project repo.
+1. Follow the steps listed under the [Bedrock install guide](https://roots.io/bedrock/docs/installing-bedrock/) but instead of cloning the Bedrock repo, clone the existing project repo.
 As for step 4, the project repo probably comes with a theme so you can skip this.
 2. Make sure you have SSH access to the remote server by following the steps under "Setting up and SSH connection to a remote server".
 3. In the terminal on your local machine, go to the root directory of the project.
 4. Run `gem install bundler` or, if that doesnt work, `sudo gem install bundler`.
 If that fails, make sure you have Ruby installed (which you very most likely have).
 As sepcified in [the bedrock-capistrano guide](https://github.com/roots/bedrock-capistrano#requirements).